Gaurab-B/Indeed-Job-Scraping/readme.md

 The output file will be named based on the job role and location extracted from the search details.
 For example:

-- If you search for AI roles in Cincinnati, the output file might be named `combined_AI_Cincinnati_data.csv`.
+- If you search for AI roles in Cincinnati, the output file might be named `mreged_Data.csv`.

-### Additional Instructions

-After merging the datasets, any old datasets will be moved to the `old_files` folder within the `onepage-csvfiles` directory, provided there is a new file in the `datasets` folder.

 ## Next Steps